 Answers to the above questions should help you to develop a vision of the legacy you want to leave behind for others.
 Before jumping to planning, you should consider the following questions that will help you understand where you are today and why you are where you are (see Figure)

-- [iii] In Charles Dicken’s “Christmas Carol”, Ebenezer Scrooge and in the 1946 film, “It’s a Wonderful Life” starring James Steward as George Bailey, both main characters were blessed divine intervention that allowed them to see what their legacies would be like if life (and deaths) continued as is.
+Most people are more concerned about the ‘negative impact’ they leave on the next generation3.
+In Charles Dicken’s “Christmas Carol”, Ebenezer Scrooge and in the 1946 film, “It’s a Wonderful Life” starring James Steward as George Bailey, both main characters were blessed divine intervention that allowed them to see what their legacies would be like if life (and deaths) continued as is.
 Their legacy was very negative with heartache and hardship imposed upon those left behind.
 However, both characters were then doubly blessed with the opportunity to go back and ‘start over’ to create a more positive, impactful legacy on their families, loved ones, and community.
-You will not get a chance to start over, so think deeply about whether the current course of your life will enable you to accomplish your legacy goals.

 3. Think Reflectively